-This way, you can access a mailbox by its name, or you can iterate over the ChildMailboxes as a list, depending on your needs
+This way, you can access a mailbox by its name, or you can iterate over the ChildMailboxes as a list, depending on your needs.

-2.28.5 Getting Messages
+2.25.5.
+Getting Messages

-The centerpiece of any Webmail implementation is the messages.
+The center piece of any Webmail implementation is the messages.
 This article will show examples of how to access the actual messages.

 First, import the necessary namespaces that will be needed for this.
-The namespaces StarCommunity.Core, StarCommunity.Core.Modules.Security and StarCommunity.Modules.VideoGallery
+The namespaces StarCommunity.Core, StarCommunity.Core.Modules.Security and using StarCommunity.Core; using StarCommunity.Core.Modules.Security; using StarCommunity.Modules.Webmail;